 Select a platform from the dropdown above.
 Sensu Go is available for Linux, Windows (agent and CLI only), macOS (CLI only), and Docker.
 See the list of supported platforms for more information.
 Sensu downloads are provided under the Sensu License.

 Install the Sensu backend

-The Sensu backend is available for Ubuntu, RHEL/CentOS, and Docker.
+The Sensu backend is available for Ubuntu/Debian, RHEL/CentOS, and Docker.
+In addition to packages, binary-only distributions for Linux are available for amd64, armv5, armv6, armv7, and 386 architectures.

 1. Install the package